lexicHQ/docs/user-variables.md

-# Context Variables
+# User Variables

-Context variables are assigned by the underlying platform (e.g. Facebook) or by the user.
+User variables are assigned by the underlying platform (e.g. Facebook) or by the user.

 As your bot is connected to `Facebook`.
 It will assign the following variables: